cbspace/VSCodeExtensions/README.md

 ## Installation of pre-packaged files
 To install:
-- Download the .vsix file from the packaged folder
+- Download the .vsix file from the "packaged" folder
 - Open extensions in VSCode (Ctrl + Shift + x)
 - Click the 3 dots and choose “Install from VSIX…”